larpchronicles/rules/rules-topics/05_armor.md

 During combat, when damage is taken by a character, it is first deducted from the Armor Point total, unless otherwise stated by a specific spell or skill.
 If the player still has Armor Points remaining, it does not matter which location is covered by armor, they will still deduct the damage from their remaining points.

-Once a character’s Armor Points are below their maximum total, they may recover them through one of three methods:
+Once a character's Armor Points are below their maximum total, they may recover them through one of three methods:
-1. The Rapid Refit martial skill, which requires 5 seconds of uninterrupted roleplay to restore a character’s Armor Point total back to its maximum.
+1. The Rapid Refit martial skill, which requires 5 seconds of uninterrupted roleplay to restore a character's Armor Point total back to its maximum.
-2. Roleplay- A character may spend 1 minute of uninterrupted roleplaying adjusting armor, straps and its fit to restore a character’s armor total back to its maximum.
+2. Roleplay- A character may spend 1 minute of uninterrupted roleplaying adjusting armor, straps and its fit to restore a character's armor total back to its maximum.
 3. Using a Repair Kit, a crafted item by Smiths, cuts the roleplay time required to repair armor in half, to 30 seconds.

 ## Armor Point Calculations

 ---
-A character’s Armor Points are determined by the following:
+A character's Armor Points are determined by the following:
 * Their purchased Armor Cap
 * Their active skills
 * The type of armor worn